Creating your own auth provider for the API¶

 }

-3. Implement the logic to securely verify the token.
+tokenparameter refers only to the token itself and does not include the authentication providerid. - Implement the logic to securely verify the token.
 This could involve an API request or verifying a JWT.
-Return null if the token does not map to a valid UUID.
+Return

-2. Test Your Custom AuthProvider
+2. Test Your Custom AuthProvider¶

 To test your custom authentication provider, send a POST request to /players/<uuid> with the appropriate Authorization header in the format <id> <token>.
 For this example, a header could look like this: